-• Raise awareness to all apprentices and students of the threat from violent extremist groups and the risks, and Kaplan's responsibility to minimise this in their organisation • Help apprentices and students to understand the positive contribution they can make to empower themselves to create communities that are more resilient to extremism, and protect the wellbeing of particular learners or groups who may be vulnerable to being drawn into violent extremist activity Provide advice on managing risks and responding to incidents • Promote fundamental British values at every opportunity throughout programmes and other activities • Challenge segregation, promoting cohesion and building learner resilience with the aim of our apprentices, students and staff contributing actively to wider society • Operate a clear and consistent anti-bullying approach that challenges harassment and discrimination and enables apprentices, students and staff to feel safe and supported Owner: Business Improvement Director Issued: May 2022 Version: 4.5 • Provide support, advice and guidance for apprentices, students and staff who may be at risk.
-This may include referral to the Police and local authority as part of the Government's Prevent strategy and the process by which multi agency support is provided to individuals who are at risk of being drawn into terrorism • Ensure that staff, apprentices, students and employers are aware of their roles and responsibilities in preventing radicalisation and extremism • Kaplan will carry out an annual risk assessment in relation to the Prevent Duty with the aim of evaluating where and how learners or staff may be at risk of being drawn into terrorism.
-This will include reviewing policies regarding the delivery of learning, student welfare, equality and diversity, and the safety and welfare of customers and staff • Kaplan will ensure that there is a shared understanding amongst staff, apprentices and students as to the risks posed within the training environment by extremist's behaviour by raising awareness through training and information sharing • Take steps to mitigate the risk posed to individuals vulnerable to extremism where it is identified Prevent referrals will be made to the local authority/police with consideration to the risk of radicalisation or extremism.
-All such referrals will ultimately be made by the SSO, DSO or PL.
+• Raise awareness to all learners of the threat from violent extremist groups and the risks, and Kaplan's responsibility to minimise this in their organisation • Help learners to understand the positive contribution they can make to empower themselves to create communities that are more resilient to extremism, and protect the wellbeing of particular learners or groups who may be vulnerable to being drawn into violent extremist activity Provide advice on managing risks and responding to incidents Promote fundamental British values at every opportunity throughout programmes and other activities • Challenge segregation, promoting cohesion and building learner resilience with the aim of our learners and staff contributing actively to wider society • Operate a clear and consistent anti-bullying approach that challenges harassment and discrimination and enables learners and staff to feel safe and support • Provide support, advice and guidance for learners and staff who may be at risk.
+This may include referral to the Police and local authority as part of the Government's Prevent strategy and the process by which multi agency support is provided to individuals who are at risk of being drawn into terrorism Ensure that staff, learners and employers are aware of their roles and responsibilities in preventing radicalisation and extremism Owner: Senior Safeguarding Officer Issued: September 2023 Version: 6.0 Review Date: August 2024 Page 14 of 22 • Kaplan will carry out an annual risk assessment in relation to the Prevent Duty with the aim of evaluating where and how learners or staff may be at risk of being drawn into terrorism.
+This will include reviewing policies relating to student conduct, IT systems and security, health and safety and diversity and inclusion.
+An action plan will be maintained and monitored to address any areas requiring improvement.

+Kaplan will ensure that there is a shared understanding amongst staff and learners as to the risks posed within the training environment by extremist's behaviour by raising awareness through training and information sharing Take steps to mitigate the risk posed to individuals vulnerable to extremism where it is identified Prevent referrals will be made to the local authority or police with consideration to the risk of radicalisation or extremism.
+All such referrals will ultimately be made by the SSO or DSO.
 12. Identifying Indicators of Radicalisation Potential signs of radicalisation include:

-• An individual's views become increasingly extreme regarding another section of society or government policy • An individual is observed downloading, viewing or sharing extremist propaganda from the web • An individual becoming withdrawn and focused on one ideology An individual becoming increasingly intolerant of more moderate views • An individual may change their appearance, their health may suffer (including mental health) and they may become isolated from family, friends, peers or social groups.
-An individual expresses a desire/intent to take part in or support extremist activity 13.External Speakers and Events In order to comply with the Prevent Duty Kaplan will ensure that any external speaker's views being expressed, or likely to be expressed, do not constitute extremist views that risk drawing people into terrorism or are shared by terrorist groups.
+• An individual's views become increasingly extreme regarding another section of society or government policy • An individual is observed downloading, viewing or sharing extremist propaganda from the web • An individual becoming withdrawn and focused on one ideology • An individual becoming increasingly intolerant of more moderate views • An individual may change their appearance, their health may suffer (including mental health) and they may become isolated from family, friends, peers or social groups An individual expresses a desire/intent to take part in or support extremist activity 13.External Speakers and Events In order to comply with the Prevent Duty Kaplan will ensure that any external speaker's views being expressed, or likely to be expressed, do not constitute extremist views that risk drawing people into terrorism or are shared by terrorist groups.

-Owner: Business Improvement Director Issued: May 2022 Version: 4.5 It is the responsibility of the host to ensure that any external speaker's content, planned to be delivered either verbally, by presentation or other materials are reviewed prior to the event to check that it is suitable and that it will not promote extremist views in any way.
+It is the responsibility of the host to ensure that the external speaker's content, planned to be delivered either verbally, by presentation or other methods is reviewed prior to the event to check that it is suitable and that it will not promote extremist views in any way.